 - PC SOrkar Jr. Famous Indian magician disappeared Taj Mahal for two minutes.
 He created a perfect optical illusion in front of a huge audience on 6 November 2000.

 - In 1983 it was nominated as UNESCO World Heritage Site and is one of the seven wonders of the world

 - The main gate of the Taj Mahal provides a very interesting optical illusion for the tourists, as one move towards it from the main gate, the main tomb appears to moves away from you.

 - Shah Jehan’s daughter Jahanara Begum asked for a simple grave covered over with grass only and refused to have a mausoleum-like Taj Mahal

 - The Taj Mahal is taller than Qutub Minar.

-- A very amazing fact about Taj Mahal is that it is taller than Qutab Minar.
-The height of Taj Mahal is 73 meters while Qutab Minar is 72.5 meters only.
+- The height of Taj Mahal is 73 meters while Qutab Minar is 72.5 meters only.

 - Another bizarre fact about Taj Mahal which is hard to believe but it really happened.
 Notorious Indian con man Natwar Lal sold Taj Mahal three times to wealthy foreign tourist.
 He even sold Red Fort, Rashtrapati Bhavan and also the Parliament House of India along with its 545 sitting members.